Updated: Sep 6

 Credit: Maison Ito — Emilie Celine, Facialist at Maison Ito performing a buccal massage

 “Many Maison Ito clients visit me to help alleviate their bruxism and TMJ symptoms,” explains Emilie Celine, Founder and Facialist at Maison Ito.
-“I always recommend the same treatment — our Inner Facial.”
+“I always recommend the same experience — our Inner Facial.”
 Emilie explains that the Inner Facial is an effective bruxism treatment because, “it concentrates on relieving pressure and tension of the mouth, jaw, and cheekbones.”

 Clients can continue to enjoy relief from bruxism and TMJ pain after their visits, with personally-crafted self-massage techniques you can use on yourself at home.
 Nina, a Maison Ito client, shared her experience in a testimonial: “Emilie's face massage was not only super relaxing but also made my skin feel very nice and nourished.
 I noticed less breakouts after my treatment and already booked a second massage with her.
 Emilie also gives great tips for day-to-day skin care and massage.”